modelbricks/modelbricks.github.io/pages/MB_PKAactivation.md

  DOI: <a href="https://doi.org/10.1016/j.cellsig.2015.05.016">10.1016/j.cellsig.2015.05.016</a><br />

 ### Description
-This model describe the production of cAMP and the activation of PKA The VCell model <a href="/modelbricks/AKAP7_PLB_Binding_2PKA_links.vcml"> AKAP7_PLB_Binding_2PKA_links.vcml </a> provides an executable counterpart for this multiplex brick.
+This second ModelBrick was build based on the Curated Model (NAME OF MODEL).
+This Brick describes the activation of PKA upon the formation of cAMP provided in ModelBrick2.

 ### Images
  <table>